 Sherwani is a long knee length coat (suit) like kurta with buttons in the front.
 Generally made of heavier suiting fabrics such as brocade, silk or wool with lining.
 Fine embroidery work enhances the royal look of the outfit.
 Further, various embellishments like beads, sequins, zari, zardosi, resham, swarowski crystals work provide rich ethnic look.
 The range of embroideries include the Chikankari , Phulkari, Jaal Work, Kantha, Kashmiri and Kashida embroideries.
 This royal dress is also wore with churidar, briggs pants or dhoti.

-Sherwani isn’t just meant to be worn by the groom.
-In fact, it is made for every man who would like to look traditional and indigenous during a wedding.
-With the passage of time, the traditional Sherwanis have gone out of fashion, and men are on the lookout for the different types of designs.
+Sherwani is not only for groom, in fact it is for every man who would like to look traditional and indigenous during a wedding.
+With the passage of time, this traditional outfit have gone out of fashion, and men are on the lookout for the different types of designs.
 Different types with elaborate thread work and striking colour combinations are available in the market these days.
-Thus, no matter what your style, there is one made right for you among the different types of Sherwani.
+Thus, no matter what your style is there is one right for you among different types of Sherwanis.

 Jodhpuri designs are the best among Sherwanis.
-Jodhpuri pattern is often considered to be an add-on to a man’s outfit ideal for Indian weddings.
-Nonetheless, the vibrancy and refined look imparted by the Jodhpuri style have made it a favourite attire of almost every man.
-A royal Jodhpuri Sherwani is often crafted by experienced designers to make the end product look marvellous.
-Due to this reason, a Jodhpuri’s for groom or for wedding is prepared as limited editions pieces which are quite expensive.
+This pattern is often considered to be an add-on to a mens outfit ideal for Indian weddings.
+Nonetheless, the vibrancy and refined look imparted by the Jodhpuri style have made it a favorite attire of almost every man.
+A royal Jodhpuri is often crafted by experienced designers to make the end product look marvelous.
+For this reason, a Jodhpuri for groom are available as limited editions pieces which are quite expensive.
 To add an extra edge to the Jodhpuri, you can pair it up with Jackets, stoles, and cufflinks.
 In fact, put on every accessory that will make you look like a royal.

-The Indo-western Sherwani for marriage is adorned with a touch of modernity.
+The Indo-western Sherwani for marriage makes a touch of modernity.
 Wearing this attire, you will be able to look balanced, and would be wearing something like a trendsetter.
-Moreover, the Indo-western for wedding is embellished with contrasting shades, colors, and hues.
-Choosing an Indo-western for marriage might be an unconventional choice, but if you’re bored of traditional designs, there might just be an Indo-western Sherwani for groom out there that you might set your heart on!
-To satisfy you to the very extent, Indo-western designs are festooned with buttons, gems, cuffs, stones, beads, and royal styled motifs.
+Moreover, the Indo-western for wedding is embellish with contrasting shades, colors, and hues.
+Choosing an Indo-western for marriage might be an unconventional choice.
+However, if you don’t like traditional designs there might just be an Indo-western Sherwani for groom out there that might set your heart on!
+Indo-western designs comes with buttons, gems, cuffs, stones, beads, and royal styled motifs.

 Salman Khan, a Bollywood actor, wore real gold embroidered Sherwani in his movie “Prem Ratan Dhan Payo”.
 Indian music director A R Rahman also wore a black Sherwani to receive Academy Award.
 The attire originated as a fusion of the Shalwar Kameez with the British frock coat.
 It traditionally associates with Muslim aristocracy of North India.
 Therefore it is a symbol of Muslim nobility and Pakistan’s national dress for men.